 California: Seibert v.
 Facey Medical Group.
 January 2000.
 Defense verdict.

 Early in her pregnancy, a 31-year-old woman was prescribed a topic ointment for bacterial vaginosis.
 When her son was delivered, it was discovered to suffer from severe cognitive impairment from chorioamnionitis.
 The patient sued her doctor, alleging that he should have prescribed an oral antibiotic treatment for the infection.
 She also alleged that the defendants failed to perform necessary follow testing.
 At trial, the defendants argued that the chorioamnionitis had completely resolved prior to the child's birth.
 They further maintained there was no link between her son's condition and the initial infection.
-At the conclusion of trial, the jury found in favor of the defense.
+At the conclusion of the trial, the jury found in favor of the defense.
 As you can see from these defense verdicts, the post-birth lawsuits against the pediatrician typically have less success than the birth injury lawsuits against the obstetricians.Getting Help for Your Chorioamnionitis Claim

 The issue in this cases is whether the doctor breached a standard of care by not ordering the antibiotic Gentamicin during the intrapartum period.
 If you believe your child has suffered a perinatal or neonatal stroke that could have been prevented if the doctor had met that standard of care, you may have a medical malpractice case.
 You and your child may be entitled to receive compensation.
 We can help you figure out your options.
 If you think your child may have been negligently harmed by a doctor or nurse's mistake, call us at 800-553-8082 or get a free online consultation.